People Workflow Automation

 It also helps here to think in terms of role expectations.
 For remote-only roles, how often will they travel and visit an office location?
 Or, spend time, in-person, collaborating?
 This can help keep your bar high.

 An additional measure of quality control here is to think about how you assess candidates.
-Does your organization have thought-out and expressed values?
-These, like Personio’s own of #Ownership or #Teamspirit can help ensure your ability to gain and retain top talent remains high.
+Does your organisation have thought-out and expressed values?
+These, like Personio’s own of #Ownership or #TeamSpirit can help ensure your ability to gain and retain top talent remains high.

 3. Scaling Cultural Ecosystems